-You may constantly be bombarded with new issues that should concern you and your family.
-Don’t bring home anything containing BPA.
-Stay away from the microwave.
-Only keep your leftovers in glass jars, not plastic.
+You may constantly hear about new issues that should concern you and your family.
+Don’t bring home products that has BPA.
+Steer clear of the microwave.
+Only store your leftovers in glass jars, not plastic.

-Now people are prattling on about indoor air quality (or IAQ) in Cocoa.
+Now everyone is prattling on about indoor air quality (or IAQ) in Cocoa.
 Don’t use anything with chemicals to wipe down your counters.
 You have to buy an air purification system.
-You need to use essential oils as an alternative to air fresheners.
+You should use essential oils instead of air fresheners.

 So you drown out all the noise and just try to focus on what matters.
-We get it - why agonize about one issue if you’re just going to have to constantly worry about everything else?
+We understand - why agonize about one issue if you’re just going to have to constantly worry about everything else?